lucaspere/rust_projects/sixty_challenge_days/chapters/day_1.md

 ### Understanding Ownership

 Ownership is an important technique to guarantee safe memory management in the Rust language.
-It prevents **_double free_** by the rule of dropping a value in final of its scope.
-Another bug is **_data race_** which occurs when two variables can mutate the same value.
-Ownership prevents this by not allowing two variables carrying multiple mutable references to the same value.
-The rule is: that one immutable value can have multiple references, but a mutable value can only have one mutable reference.
+It prevents **_double free_** by the rule of dropping a value at final of its scope.
+Also, it avoids **_data race_** bug that occurs when two variables mutates the same value.
+Ownership prevents that by not allowing two variables carries multiple mutable references to the same value.
+The rule is: one immutable value can have multiple references, but a mutable value can only have one mutable reference.
 Ownership also prevents the bug **_Dangling references_** at compile time checking if a variable is trying to get a reference from a value that has already dropped.
 The GC in JavaScript handles this automatically in the background by checking periodically if a variable is referenced by any others.

 ### Exercise 1: Transfer of Ownership